 See my How to lock up your bike.

-Front and Rear Fenders with new better rear rack for 2019
+Front and Rear Fenders with a new better rear rack for 2019

 Voltbike offers its own waterproof pannier bag that is reasonably priced and is very good quality.
 They are made very durable with seam-welded, fully waterproof PVC material and for added safety, the logo is reflective to help you be seen at night.